abhinavsesh/TransportCompany_ComputerizationSoftware/README.md

 - Add a database for dynamic user authentication
 - Improve front-end validation and error feedback
-- Support password reset and new user registration
 - Extend tests to cover more use cases

 ## 📄 License